-The Group is mainly engaged in cold storage and related business in Hong Kong; provision of money lending services and investment holdings in Hong Kong and the trading of food and beverage business in Mainland China.
+The Group is mainly engaged in cold storage and related services business, trading of food and beverage business, provision of money lending services and investment holding.

-Cold storage
+Cold storage and logistics

-The Group's principal source of income is derived from operating a cold storage business and related activities.
+The Group's principal source of income is derived from operating the cold storage business and related activities.
 It also provides customers in this segment with a host of ancillary services, from transportation to distribution, container hauling and devanning, packaging and logistics services.